TL1179/Digital-Temperature-Sensor/README.md

 # Digital-Temperature-Sensor

 In this project I purchased 2 DS18B20 digital temperature sensors.
   My goal was the get a working library that others in the class could utilize if they wanted.

 I made some minor adjustments to the Arduino code provided from this video https://www.youtube.com/watch?v=lSVOtoMqtrI.

-There are also two linked githubs that had the libraries for the OneWire communication and code for multiple devices.
+  There are also two linked githubs that had the libraries for the OneWire communication and code for multiple devices linked here https://github.com/PaulStoffregen/OneWire and here https://github.com/milesburton/Arduino-Temperature-Control-Library.

 After making the minor adjustments to the arduino code, I tried to understand the different components that I would need for the C implementation of it.